 Identifying the right technologies is at the center of success.
 It’s easy to wind up chasing shiny objects that fail to deliver value and a return on investment, said Nigel Fenwick, a vice president and principal analyst at Forrester Research.

-“The key is to understand how a technology framework delivers greater value in the short-term, medium-term, and long-term,” he told CMO by Adobe.
+“The key is to understand how a technology framework delivers greater value in the short-term, medium-term, and long-term,” he told CMO.com.

 Fenwick cited a phrase coined by Albert Einstein: “No problem can be solved by the same kind of thinking that created it.”
 In the case of emerging tech, that means focusing on the customer and understanding pain points, value propositions, and how emerging technologies can bridge gaps between the two through a framework of innovation.